iurkenty/jenkins/README.md

 4. Run **terraform apply** to create the infrastructure and configure it using Ansible.

 # Conclusion
-You should now have Jenkins running at 'jenkins.<domain-name> and be able to use the initial admin password to log in.
+You should now have Jenkins running at jenkins.domain-name and be able to use the initial admin password to log in.